 After 7 seconds of inactivity, the indicators around the button will dim by approximately 10% of their luminosity, which will be very pleasing to customers who intend to use the device in the bedroom.

 As I pointed out initially, the Blueair 211+ is a unique air purifier with some special design features only available in the Blue Pure series.
-The unit comprises two parts, the upper part is the engine, and the lower part is the filter.
+The unit comprises two parts, the upper part is the motor, and the lower part is the filter.
 The upper part of the unit is made of hard plastic, completely white.
 The lower part is made of metal with holes, with a particle-carbon filter on the inside and a fabric pre-filter on the outside.

 The Blueair 211+ is characterized by a pre-filter available in five colors: Lunar Rock, Crystal Pink, Dark Shadow, Buff Yellow, and Diva Blue.
 I am sure that everyone will find a color that suits them.
 My favorite is, of course, Diva Blue.